Wrongful Death With No Will

 The surviving spouse inherits all of the deceased spouse’s property (including community, quasi-community, and separate property).

 Spouse: Inherits all of the deceased spouse’s property and one-half of their separate property.

 Parent(s): Inherits one-half of the deceased’s separate property.

 Spouse: Inherits all of the deceased spouse’s community property and one-half of the deceased’s separate property.

 Sibling(s): Inherits one-half of the deceased’s separate property.

 Need a Wrongful Death Attorney?
 West Coast Trial Lawyers Can Help

-If you have lost a loved one due to negligent actions committed by another party, our expert team of Los Angeles wrongful death attorneys at West Coast Trial Lawyers will help you recover compensation for damages you have suffered.
+If you have lost a loved one due to negligent actions committed by another party, our expert team of wrongful death attorneys at West Coast Trial Lawyers will help you recover compensation for damages you have suffered.
 This includes medical expenses, lost wages, emotional distress, pain and suffering, and more.